MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-cc-dispute-processing-manual-standard-processing.png"  width="600" />

-In the step 4 of the processing based on the case information we need too determine if a dispute needs a manual approval, to such effect  we have the following rule:
+In step 4 of the processing, based on the case information we need too determine if a dispute needs a manual approval, to such effect  we have the following rule:

 _Every amount larger than 1000 should be manually approved._